-The Academy at Boston Children's Hospital's mission is to foster the continuous improvement of teaching and learning at BCH through its support of educational leadership and innovation.
+The Academy for Innovation in Education at Boston Children's Hospital's mission is to foster the continuous improvement of teaching and learning at BCH through its support of educational leadership and innovation.

-The Academy at Boston Children's Hospital was created to:
+The Academy for Innovation in Education at Boston Children's Hospital was created to:

 - promote excellence and innovation in teaching and medical education